Sebascrab/Alexander-s-Weather-API/readme.md

   ## Name:

   Alexander Tischner

   ## Installation

   No install, just open page.

   ## Contributors

   none

   ## Usage

   Enter the city that you would like to see weather conditions and hit search.
-Once that is done, it will save below in previous searches and you can re-visit those cities.
+Once that is done, it will save below in previous searches and you can re-     visit those cities.

   ## Tests

   none

   ## License

   This project is protected by the MIT license.

   ## Questions

   Github: [Sebascrab](https://github.com/Sebascrab)